LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

       return char_ptr - str;
 ```

-This is difficult to read mostly because the conditional is split and the incremenation is dangling there.
+This is difficult to read because the conditional is split and the incremenation is dangling there.
 Now I understand that the casting is pushing this to be a very long line.
 Excluding indentation, it would span 95 columns and the hard limit could be 80.
 ```